-Our continued growth and ability to successfully transition from a company primarily focused on research and development to commercialization depends, in part, on attracting, retaining and motivating qualified personnel, including highly-trained sales and marketing personnel with the necessary scientific background and ability to understand our products at a technical level to effectively identify, market and sell to potential new customers.
+Our growth and ability to successfully transition from a company primarily focused on research and development to commercialization depends, in part, on attracting, retaining and motivating qualified personnel, including highly-trained sales and marketing personnel with the necessary scientific background and ability to understand our products at a technical level to effectively identify, market and sell to potential new customers.
 New hires will require significant training and, in most cases, take significant time before they achieve full productivity.
 Our failure to successfully integrate these key personnel into our business could adversely affect our business.
 In addition, competition for qualified personnel in the life sciences space is intense and has recently become even more intense, particularly in the San Diego metropolitan area.
 Recently, the labor market to retain and replace highly skilled personnel has become even more competitive.
 We compete for qualified scientific and information technology personnel with other life science and information technology companies as well as academic institutions and research institutions.
 Some of our scientific personnel are qualified foreign nationals whose ability to live and work in the United States is contingent upon the continued availability of appropriate visas.
 Due to the competition for qualified personnel, particularly in the current labor market and in the San Diego metropolitan area, we expect to continue to utilize foreign nationals to fill part of our recruiting needs.
 As a result, changes to United States immigration policies could restrain the flow of technical and professional talent into the United States and may inhibit our ability to hire qualified personnel.

 We do not maintain fixed term employment contracts with any of our employees, including the members of our senior management team.
 As a result, our executives and other key employees could leave our company with little or no prior notice and would be free to work for a competitor.
+Further, declines in our stock price could impact the retentive value of our equity awards, including for stock option grants that are out-of-the-money.
 The failure to properly manage succession plans, develop leadership talent or replace the loss of services of senior management or other key employees and qualified personnel, could significantly delay or prevent the achievement of our objectives.